pupilfirst/wd301-scripts/react-fundamentals/props-in-react/README.md

   );
 }
 ```
 Here, we've added an attribute called `title`, which equals to **"Build the website with static content"**.
-And, I want to communicate this data to the chile component, `TaskCard`.
+And, I want to communicate this data to the child component, `TaskCard`.

 Now, React is going to collect all the attributes we've added to this JSX element here, and it's going to stuff them all into an object.

-So in this case we added in one attribute to set `title` equals *"Build the website with static content"*.
+So in this case, we added in one attribute to set `title` equals *"Build the website with static content"*.
 React is going to put it into an object as a key value pair.

 ```js
 { title: "Build the website with static content" }
 ```